There are three things we know about headaches:

 How to sleep

 Try a neck support pillow.
 Third day and counting with head pain?
 It might be time to invest in a new pillow.
-A small study discovered that orthopedic pillows improved sleep slightly better than standard pillows, but the important thing is to find a pillow that keeps your neck elevated.
+A small discovered that orthopedic pillows improved sleep slightly better than standard pillows, but the important thing is to find a pillow that keeps your neck elevated.

 Don’t forget to practice good sleep habits.
 Take sleep hygiene a step further by removing electronics in the bedroom.
 The National Sleep Foundation recommends avoiding screen time an hour before bed as well as trying to go to bed and wake up at the same time every day (even on weekends).